muhammadibrahimarain/techandmore/README.md

 ### From Homepage:
 - Click any service card → Go to service detail page
-- Click "Tech & More" logo → Refresh/scroll to top
+- Click "Tech&More" logo → Refresh/scroll to top
 - Use navbar links → Navigate to sections

 ### From Service Pages:
-- Click "Tech & More" logo → Return to homepage
+- Click "Tech&More" logo → Return to homepage
 - Click "View Other Services" → Go to services section
 - Use navbar → Navigate anywhere